-Central Austin Homes and Real Estate for Sale
+Central Austin, TX Homes and Real Estate for Sale

 Central Austin is the heart of the creative culture of arts, food, events, activities.
 It attracts locals and visitors into experiencing the best of Austin.
 Defined as the north of the Colorado River, it winds through Downtown Austin, the south of Highway 290 and Allandale Road with I-35 to the east.
 Central Austin is home to a diverse downtown, charming neighborhoods, trendy restaurants, magnificent architecture, and an active entertainment scene.

-Homes in Central Austin
+Homes for Sale in Central Austin, TX

 Homes in Central Austin consists of different styles from Victorian Homes, ’50s cottages, craftsman-style bungalows, contemporary lofts, modern houses, and high-rise condominiums.
 Many homes in the area today are revamped with modern features that are popular in today’s market.
 Decorative tile baths, chef-style kitchens, and master bedroom with walk-in suits are some of the features in each home in Central Austin.

-Things To Do Central Austin
+Things To Do in Central Austin

 Some of the well-known streets are Rainey Street, a residential turned commercial row filled with upscale eateries and food trucks.
 Sixth Street, also known as Dirty Sixth, is one of the best places to experience the bustling array of bars, restaurants, and entertainment scene.
 The streets are even closed through Thursday and Saturday night since it is expected that the area gets populated during those nights!